 - We have rigorous monitoring in place that tracks the progress our learners make in all areas of the curriculum. - The school has termly pupil progress meetings whereby each teacher discusses the progress of individual pupils with the senior leadership team and the SENDCO.
 As professionals we regularly discuss any concerns we have as well as celebrate achievement. - All pupils are screened on entry including baseline for Year R, NVR assessment for Year 3, ongoing phonics assessment in Key Stage 1.
-All pupils have appropriate termly assessments to monitor and track progress. - We have systems in place to use data to support tracking. - Parents are encouraged to speak to the class teacher initially and then the SENCO about any concerns they have. - We continually develop our in-house expertise in special educational needs. - Our staff are vigilant at supporting and raising any concerns using Quality First teaching. - We use data and other forms of assessment to identify additional needs and celebrate achievement.
+All pupils have appropriate termly assessments to monitor and track progress. - We have systems in place to use data to support tracking. - Parents are encouraged to speak to the class teacher or the SENCO about any concerns they have. - We have in-house expertise in a number of areas of special educational needs and this is recorded on our provision map.
+We have and continue to develop further in-house expertise in special educational needs. - Our staff are vigilant at supporting and raising any concerns using Quality First teaching. - We use data and other forms of assessment to identify additional needs and celebrate achievement.